Counting rankings of tree-child networks: Rankable separated tree-child networks are normal

-Although every binary ranked tree-child network is normal (see e.g., \cite{ste16} Prop.
-10.12), non-binary tree-child networks can fail to be normal, as we show shortly.
-Nevertheless, we also establish that every ranked semi-binary tree-child network is normal.
+Although every binary rankable tree-child network is normal (see e.g., \cite{ste16} Prop.
+10.12), non-binary rankable tree-child networks can fail to be normal, as we show shortly.
+Nevertheless, we also establish that every rankable separated tree-child network is normal.

-The network in Fig. \ref{fig1} is a non-binary tree-child network (i.e., $d^{+}(v)=d^{-}(v)=2$) which has a temporal ordering but is not normal (since $(u,t)$ is a short-cut arc).
+The network in Fig.~\ref{fig2} is a non-binary tree-child network (i.e., $d^{+}(v)=d^{-}(v)=2$) which has a temporal ordering but is not normal (since $(u,t)$ is a short-cut arc).
 Note that $v$ and $t$ are both reticulate vertices.
 Although $t$ is a child of $v$, the network is still a tree-child network because $v$ has another leaf child (labelled as 3).
-We can temporally label all the vertices as follows: $r(\rho)=t_0, r(u)=r(w)=r(v)=r(t)=t_1$ and all the leaves have temporal label of $t_2$ such that $t_0 <t_1<t_2$.
+We can temporally label all the vertices as follows: $r(\rho)=t_0=0, r(u)=r(w)=r(v)=r(t)=t_1$ and all the leaves have temporal label of $t_2$ such that $t_0 <t_1<t_2$.

 To prove the first result of the paper, we begin with the following lemma.